-- 1. Prior to making an emergency placement with a relative or non-relative, an on-site check of the safety and appropriateness of the caregiver's home and initial criminal, delinquency and abuse/neglect history check activities shall be performed, followed by the fingerprinting of household members at the caregiver's home and further criminal, delinquency and abuse/neglect history check activities as set forth in Rule 65C-28.011, F.A.C. - 2.
-Within fifteen working days following the Early Service Intervention staffing, in order to make a recommendation to the court regarding the placement, the CPI or Services Worker shall complete a home study of the selected caregiver's home, as set forth in Rule 65C-28.012, F.A.C A home study will be performed on more than one prospective placement when the CPI or the Services Worker determines that there is more than one placement alternative for consideration. - 3.
-The CPI or Services Worker shall inform the caregiver about the: - a.
+1. Prior to making an emergency placement with a relative or non-relative, an on-site check of the safety and appropriateness of the caregiver's home and initial criminal, delinquency and abuse/neglect history check activities shall be performed, followed by the fingerprinting of all adult household members in the caregiver's home and further criminal, delinquency and abuse/neglect history check activities as set forth in subsection 65C-28.011, F.A.C.

+2. Within thirty working days following the Early Service Intervention staffing, in order to make a recommendation to the court regarding the placement, the CPI or Services Worker shall complete a home study of the selected caregiver's home, as set forth in Rule 65C-28.012, F.A.C.
+A home study will be performed on more than one prospective placement when the CPI or the Services Worker determines that there is more than one placement alternative for consideration.

+3. The CPI or Services Worker shall inform the caregiver, in writing, about the:

+a.
 Temporary Assistance for Needy Families (TANF) funded Temporary Cash Assistance Program (TCA) grant through the Economic Self-Sufficiency Program (ESS) for relatives within the fifth degree of relationship by blood, marriage or adoption to the child, which would include Medicaid eligibility for the child.
-If the caregiver is a relative of the child, he or she shall be referred to ESS to apply for a TCA grant immediately upon the child's placement. - b.
-Relative Caregiver Program (RCP) payment through ESS if the caregiver is a relative who is within the fifth degree by blood, marriage or adoption to the parent or stepparent of the child (this is a broader degree of relationship than for TCA), in accordance with the criteria outlined in Section 39.5085(2), F.S.
-Once the child is adjudicated dependent and the court approves the placement with a relative caregiver based on the home study, arrangements shall be made with ESS to determine the relative caregiver's eligibility for RCP funds. - c.
+If the caregiver is a relative of the child, he or she shall be referred to ESS to apply for a TCA grant immediately upon the child's placement.

+b.
+Relative Caregiver Program (RCP) payment through ESS if the caregiver is a relative who is within the fifth degree by blood or marriage to the parent or stepparent of the child (this is a broader degree of relationship than for TCA), in accordance with the criteria outlined in Section 39.5085(2)(a)1., F.S.
+Where there is a half-sibling of the related child whose parent or stepparent does not meet the degree of relationship to the caregiver required for eligibility, the half-sibling shall also be referred in accordance with the criteria outlined in Section 39.5085(2)(a)2., F.S., See paragraph 65C-28.008(1)(c), F.A.C., regarding the degree of relationship requirements for RCP eligibility.

+c.
+Once the child is adjudicated dependent and the court approves the placement with a relative caregiver based on the home study, the CPI or Services Worker shall notify ESS, as required by paragraph 65C-28.008(2)(e), F.A.C., to make a determination of the relative caregiver's eligibility for RCP funds.

+d.
 It shall be explained to non-relative caregivers that they are not eligible for cash assistance and that the child's eligibility for Medicaid is established through ESS based upon the child's dependent status.
 Food Stamps are available for eligible households at ESS if the caregiver chooses to apply and meets the eligibility criteria.
-It shall be explained to the non-relative caregiver that he or she may pursue licensure as a foster parent to receive payments in support of the placement. - (d) Foster Care.
+It shall be explained to the non-relative caregiver that he or she may pursue licensure as a foster parent to receive payments in support of the placement.
+If the non-relative caregiver expresses interest in receiving Medicaid for the child, Food Stamps or foster care licensure, the CPI or services worker shall explain the process for applying for these benefits.

+(d) Foster Care.
 The department or its agent shall petition the court to place the child in foster care, as defined in Section 39.01, F.S., if the child remains in shelter status and a suitable relative or non-relative is not located to serve as a placement for the child.